 Many consumers complained about having to replace the starters on their Accord Hybrids.
 The bad starters were found in the 2014 to 2015 models.
 This seems to be a repetitive problem in these models as the replacement starters are the same as the original so that they will last for a similar period or mileage.

 The starters have to be replaced after around 40,000 miles and cost somewhere between $600 to $800, including labor costs.
 Some consumers claim that they got the replacement done at a much cheaper cost even after the 36,000-mile warranty but had to take up the issue with the service manager.

 6. Transmission Control Module Software

-A fault in the transmission control module software may result in a short circuit.
+A fault in the transmission control module software may result in a short circuit, even if the Accord’s reliable transmission was otherwise fine.
 This can cause the engine to stall and a loss of power, increasing the risk of severe accidents and injuries.
 The problem affects the 2005 to 2007 models of the Accord hybrid.

 A simple solution in the form of a recall is available for this problem.
 The dealers will update the control module software free of charge.
 The recall is an old one, so check if it was implemented when buying a 2005 – 2007 Accord hybrid.

 7. Soy-Coated Wiring